wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 1. In Visual Studio select Build from the Visual Studio menu, then select Build Solution.

-   > **NOTE:** If you receive the following error after building the solution, complete the steps that follow: `Couldn't process file MainForm.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
+   > **Note**: If you receive the following error after building the solution, complete the steps that follow: `Couldn't process file MainForm.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
 Remove the mark of the web if you want to process these files.`

-   1. Open Windows Explorer and navigate to the starter project folder: `C:\SmartMeter\Hands-on lab\lab-files\starter-project\SmartMeterSimulator\`.
+   - Open Windows Explorer and navigate to the starter project folder: `C:\SmartMeter\Hands-on lab\lab-files\starter-project\SmartMeterSimulator\`.
-   1. Right-click on the `MainForm.resx` file, then select Properties.
+   - Right-click on the `MainForm.resx` file, then select Properties.
-   1. Check the **Unblock** checkbox on the bottom of the General tab, then click Apply then OK.
+   - Check the **Unblock** checkbox on the bottom of the General tab, then click Apply then OK.

    ![Right-click MainForm.resx, go to Properties, then check the box next to Unblock](media/unblock-file.png 'Unblock file')

-   1. Close and reopen Visual Studio.
+   - Close and reopen Visual Studio.
 You should now be able to successfully build.

 2. Run the Smart Meter Simulator, by selecting the green Start button on the Visual Studio toolbar.